 Talent, Innovation, and Equity (“TIE”) Partnership

-The Oregon HECC is advancing work supported by a $689,000 Talent, Innovation, and Equity (“TIE”) partnership grant awarded in 2018 from Lumina Foundation to help eliminate disparities in postsecondary success rates between Oregon’s overall student population and historically underrepresented students of color.
-The grant supports a suite of state leadership activities aimed to improve postsecondary success in Oregon for African-American, Hispanic/Latinx, Native American/Alaska Native, and Native Hawaiian/Pacific Islander learners, with a particular focus on adult learners of color.
+From 2018 to 2022, Oregon HECC has advanced work initially supported by a $689,000 Talent, Innovation, and Equity (“TIE”) partnership grant awarded in 2018 from Lumina Foundation to help eliminate disparities in postsecondary success rates between Oregon’s overall student population and historically underrepresented students of color.
+The grant supported a suite of state leadership activities aimed to improve postsecondary completion success in Oregon for Black/African-American, Latino/a/x/Hispanic , Native American/Alaska Native, and Native Hawaiian/Pacific Islander learners, with a particular focus on adult learners of color.

 Equity Leadership and Community Engagement:

 With support from the TIE partnership grant, HECC has been in closer conversation and consultation with diverse community leaders, and this engagement continues to grow, bringing in new energy and perspectives.
 They helped guide work across our agency, including by hosting community meetings, and serving on HECC’s Leadership Council for Equity (LCE).
 The HECC Leadership Council for Equity is worked to develop culturally relevant and responsive tangible tools aimed to disrupt systemic practices that have created disproportionate educational achievement gaps for underrepresented students of color.
 HECC is also continuing to identify and engage “Equity Champions” to join us in advocating for equity reform through relationship building and community engagement across the state.
 In 2019, Equity Champions joined HECC in hosting twelve roundtable meetings with diverse communities statewide.